Direct Bilirubin Test featured image showing liver illustration, red-top plain tube, and key points about liver function, jaundice, and normal range.

 What Is Direct Bilirubin?

-Direct bilirubin, also known as conjugated bilirubin, is the form of bilirubin that has already been processed by the liver.
-When red blood cells reach the end of their lifespan, they break down and release hemoglobin.
-This hemoglobin is converted into unconjugated (indirect) bilirubin, which is not water-soluble.
-The liver then takes this unconjugated bilirubin and attaches a substance called glucuronic acid, converting it into direct bilirubin—a water-soluble form that the body can easily remove.
+Direct bilirubin, also called conjugated bilirubin, is the form of bilirubin that has already been processed by the liver.
+When red blood cells complete their normal life cycle, they break down and release hemoglobin.
+This hemoglobin is converted into unconjugated (indirect) bilirubin, which cannot dissolve in water.

 Where Is Direct Bilirubin Produced?